 Enteroclysis is a visual exam of the small intestine.
-The exam is done using technique called fluoroscopy.
+The exam is done using a technique called fluoroscopy.
 This involves using an x-ray unit with a camera and a screen.

 Reasons for Procedure